Reading: Applied Part 1. Recovering Specifications from Legacy

 • assign a confidence level.

-Thus the model amplifies analysis but does not get the right to turn guesses into requirements.
-Expect from Qwen Code a list of candidate claims (claims), not a final specification.
+Thus the model strengthens the analysis, but is not given the right to turn guesses into requirements.
+Expect from Qwen Code a list of candidate statements (claims), not a final specification.

 Bad:

-> REQ-NR-01: when frequent NodeNotReady on node, P1 is created.
+> REQ-NR-01: frequent NodeNotReady on a node creates a P1.

-Problem: no threshold, no window, no evidence tag.
-The rule is impossible to verify or challenge.
+Problem: there is no threshold, no window, no evidence marker.
+The rule cannot be verified or challenged.

 Good:

 What this gives in practice.
-Such a record is more useful than a smooth user-story text: it immediately shows where the requirement is solid and where it needs checking with the service owner.
-If the rule is confirmed by only one post-mortem and does not match metrics, it remains a hypothesis even if it sounds convincing.
+Such a record is more useful than a smooth user story text: it immediately shows where the requirement is stable and where it requires verification with the service owner.
+If a rule is supported by only one post-mortem and does not match the metrics, it remains a hypothesis, even if it sounds convincing.

-> [project script]qwen -p is runnable by itself, but the input @evidence/matrix.csv must first be assembled in your project.
-Stabilize the final JSON format with a separate parser-normalizer.
+> [project script]qwen -p is runnable on its own, but the input @evidence/matrix.csv must first be assembled in your project.
+Stabilize the format of the resulting JSON with a separate parser-normalizer.

 --approval-mode plan \